ZaneAvernathy/ModularMinimugBox/README.md

 First, `#ifdef MMBStandardTilemap`. `MMBStandardTilemap` is going to be the name of the module in the installer.
 The installer defines `MMBStandardTilemap` when the module is used, otherwise it isn't defined.
 Using this ifdef system we can keep the size of the MMB smaller by not assembling modules that are not used.

-Second, `#inctevent lyn "Modules/MMBDrawTilemap.elf" "Internal/Definitions.elf"`.
-This uses `lyn` to include the contents of our elf file like it was a dmp, but it allows us to use outside symbols, like EA labels, definitions, and things from other elfs (like the `Internal/Definitions.elf` on that line).
+Second, `#include "Modules/MMBDrawTilemap.lyn.event"`.
+This uses `lyn` to include the contents of our elf file like it was a dmp, but it allows us to use outside symbols, like EA labels, definitions, and things from other elfs (like `Internal/Definitions.elf`).

 Third, we have some EA literals that correspond to options in our installer.
 I suggest doing math on these here rather than in your assembly in order to save time and space.